Caast/caast-documentation/widgets/methods.md

 ## loadListing

+!> Warning, this function is now marked as **deprecated**, the loadListing function is now replaced by configuration object inside caast.js library

 The `loadListing` method will load the Caast Listing in the targetted DOM node.
 This method will render a full integrated live pages with all the lives on your website.
 Please refer to the [advanced documentation](widgets/listing.md)

 ```javascript